Happy Tuesday!

-In 2024 the FBI’s Internet Crime Complaint Center (IC3) received 859,532 complaints from the public about cyber-enabled crime and fraud.
-That’s more than 2,000 complaints per day.
-The dollar losses of these internet-related crimes against businesses and individuals is staggering — over $16 BILLION in 2024, up more than 33% from the previous year.
+In 2025 the FBI’s Internet Crime Complaint Center (IC3) received over 1,000,000 complaints from the public about cyber-enabled crime and fraud.
+That’s almost 3,000 complaints per day.
+The dollar losses of these internet-related crimes against businesses and individuals is staggering — over $17.7 BILLION in 2025.
 The FBI is certain the total losses are higher, since many victims of Internet crimes don’t report their experiences.
+A more recent estimate puts that number much higher, with annual losses to Americans totaling a staggering $119 billion per year.

 Online crimes against the public are exploding.
 Hackers are targeting all age groups, but the largest number of complaints reported to the FBI (and dollars lost) is higher for the 40+ demographic, and notably highest among those 60+.
 This makes sense when you consider that wealth typically concentrates among the older/elderly, they tend to be somewhat more vulnerable, and hackers prefer to target victims with lots of money.